 The Patek Philippe Company stands for quality and reliability.
 The Gondolo collection launched in 1993 is Patek Philippe’s contemporary interpretation of the Art Deco style.
-It demonstrates the brand’s commitment to form watches which figure proudly in the company’s legacy.
-Latest to be added to this collection is the Gondolo Ref.
+It demonstrates the brand’s commitment to form watches that figure proudly in the company’s legacy.
+The latest to be added to this collection is the Gondolo Ref.
 4949.
 It is a totally new jeweled watch design with an unusual relief pattern.
 It displays its diamonds not outside on the case (measuring 30mm X 37mm) but inside along the bezel, protected by the crystal.
 Its flanks are decorated with a braided tress pattern that will make every woman’s heart skip a beat.
 The Ref.
 4949 wouldn’t be a Patek Philippe watch if there were not something very special about this decorative braiding.

 The time is indicated by two white-gold hands over a champagne dial whose hour-marker periphery is decorated with a radiant guilloché pattern.
 At 12 and 6 o’clock, it has two applied Roman numerals in 18K white gold.
 The date aperture is at 3 o’clock.
 Two rows of diamonds, 13 flawless Top Wesselton stones on each side, totaling about 0.18 carats, frame the dial.
 It is powered by Patek quartz caliber E19C with 6 jewels and 57 parts.
-The crystal is sapphire and it is water resistant to 30 meters.
+The crystal is sapphire and it is water-resistant to 30 meters.
 This strikingly beautiful watch is worn on a chocolate satin strap with an 18K white-gold prong buckle.